Every brand decision is a negotiation between what has worked to date and what is required to succeed going forward.

 Connecting brand and future

 The sticking point I believe is that many brands have not connected the future they want with the brand they need.
 They haven’t worked through, at a human level, how they are going to earn the future they have projected for themselves.
 They have arrived at the numbers.
 What they have not finalised are the behavioural implications of achieving those numbers, and the impacts those behaviours will have.
 Which is weird when you think about it, because the whole purpose of brands is to elicit response.
+Here are 5 ways to check if your brand is keeping pace.

 If you cut back your workforce, you will be more stark: service times will be longer; your spaces will be less populated; you will look less confident.
 All of these perceptions will need to be countered if the brand is to implement this change successfully.
 And yet so often, they are not.
 Instead, businesses expect customers to adapt.